 We ask you to wear a mask inside the venue, at all times.
 Practice good cough etiquette.

-When lining up to enter the venue, during intermission (lining up to use the bathroom), and waiting to leave the venue, please be sure to keep a physical distance of at least 1 meter from others.
+When lining up to enter the venue, during intermission (lining up to use the bathroom), and waiting to leave the venue, please be sure to keep a physical distance (at least 1 meter) from others.

-We ask you to provide the emergency contact details of each ticket holder by email.
+We post the information on our website if staff or audience is affected by a coronavirus.
+Please memo the concert date, venue, seat number, or keep the stub of the concert ticket by yourself after you visit the concert.
 In the case of a confirmed infection associated with the concert, personal information of ticket holders will be passed onto Japanese public institutions such as the public health department as necessary.
 The personal information you provide will not be used or given for any other purpose, and will be properly destroyed as soon as we don’t need to keep them anymore.
-Also, please memo the concert date, venue, seat number, or keep the stub of the concert ticket by yourself after you visit the concert.
+Also, we may ask you to provide the emergency contact details of each ticket holder at the venue.

 【Coronavirus Measures at Our Venues】